 The organization shall be called the Resident and Associate Society of the American College of Surgeons (RAS-ACS).

-The goals of the RAS-ACS will be:
+The goals of the RAS-ACS shall be:

 Membership in the RAS-ACS is composed of resident members and associate fellows of the College as defined by the ACS Board of Regents: